 Base year for estimation

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2016 to 2027.
-For the purpose of this report, Grand View Research has segmented the global point of care diagnostics market on the basis of product, end use, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2018 to 2030.
+For the purpose of this report, Grand View Research has segmented the global point of care diagnostics market report on the basis of product, end-use, and region: